armytag/langs/qathebo/grammar/phonology.md

 ### Vowel Assimilation

 Vowels undergo a pervasive, regular assimilation process based on the following vowel.
 The low vowel /a/ becomes \[ɛ\] when the following syllable contains /i/, and /i/ likewise assimilates to \[ɛ\] before a syllable with /a/.
-The rounded vowel /o/ instead undergoes a dissimilation process with following /o/ syllables, also become \[ɛ\].
+The rounded vowel /o/ instead undergoes a dissimilation process with following /o/ syllables, also becoming \[ɛ\].
 These patterns can be see in the following examples.

 <dl class="comparison col4">
 <dt>[ɗoθ<em>a</em>-ɗa]</dt> <dd>"rose"</dd>